 New and returning residents should be tested for COVID-19 within three days of planned admission to the RCF and accommodated in a single room for 14 days after arrival, regardless of the outcome of the test and monitored for new symptoms consistent with COVID-19 during that time.
-(7) A person with a previous positive SARS-CoV-2 test who is currently clinically well (14 days since onset of symptoms and no fever for the last five days) should not be re-tested for nine months prior to hospital admission, scheduled procedures or transfer to the RCF.
+(7) All residents on continuous positive airway pressure (CRAP) or Bilevel or two-level Positive Airway Pressure (BiPAP) machines, including those fully vaccinated, should have a test for SARS-CoV-2 in the 3 days before admission and remain in their room with the door closed all of the time until the result of an additional test taken after admission is available.
+A person with a previous positive SARS-CoV-2 test who is currently clinically well (14 days since onset of symptoms and no fever for the last five days) should not be re-tested for nine months prior to hospital admission, scheduled procedures or transfer to the RCF.
 Regardless of the test result, if the resident is being admitted to the RCF from home the resident will need to be isolated for 14 days and where possible, the GP should arrange for the resident to be swabbed up to 72 hours before admission.
 If a pre-test cannot be arranged a resident is to be admitted as planned and will need to self-isolate for 14 days with a test arranged by the RCF or residents own GP, and tested within one day.
 Any resident transferred to a RCF before the 14 days have elapsed since date of onset of symptoms or date of first positive test (if symptom onset undetermined or asymptomatic), must be isolated with transmission based precautions up to day 14 on return to the RCF.(7) Provided the resident has remained afebrile for the last five of the 14 days, the resident is no longer infectious to others after day 14 has elapsed.
 Residents who have vaccine protection or who have had COVID-19 in the previous nine months will not need to restrict their movements on return to their RCF if that episode of care in an acute hospital is 12 hours or more, but should be tested as above.